pmdjdias/ua_computerVision/#06 - GeometricTransforms/README.md

 warp_dst = cv2.warpAffine(src, transformation_rigid_matrix, (src.shape[1], src.shape[0]))
 ```

-Print the estimated matrix and compute the different transformation parameters from the matrix to check if the matrix was correctly evaluated.
-You may use the following formulas and import the math package to compute mathematical computations:
+Print the estimated matrix and compute the different transformation parameters from the matrix to check if the transform was correctly evaluated.
+You may use the following formulas (import the math package) to compute the transformation parameters:

+Considering that
 $`
 \begin{bmatrix}
 \begin{array}{cc}